Carnitas with Orzo and Peppers in Red Mole Sauce

 - 2 tablespoons tomato paste

-- 1 cup (4 ounces) quesadilla or Monterey Jack cheese, shredded
+- 1 cup quesadilla or Monterey Jack cheese, shredded

 - Meanwhile, cook pasta according to package directions; drain and set aside.
 In a large skillet, saute peppers and onion in oil until crisp-tender.
-In a greased 13-in. x 9-in. baking pan, combine the orzo, peppers and onion.
+In a greased 13x9-in. baking pan, combine the orzo, peppers and onion.

 - In a small saucepan, whisk the chicken broth, mole sauce, tomato paste and remaining salt.
 Cook and stir until thickened and bubbly.
 Pour over orzo and vegetables.
 Stir in pork; sprinkle with cheese.
-Cool.
-Cover; may be frozen for up to 3 months.
+Cover and bake until heated through, 35-40 minutes.
+Uncover; broil 3-4 in. from the heat until cheese is golden brown, 4-5 minutes.
+If desired, top with chopped cilantro and serve with sour cream.